jsfan3/heic-photos-linux/README.md

-# heic-photos-linux
+# How to View .HEIC Photos on Linux
-Baeldung's article - How to View .HEIC Photos on Linux
+This is part of a Baeldung tutorial